 - Every phone number has the capacity to call, text, and browse the web.

-Identifying Actors by their associated phone numbers paves the way to incorporate call and SMS channels into a Journey.
+Identifying Actors by their associated phone numbers paves the way to incorporate voice and SMS channels into a Session.

 Defining email addresses as unique identifiers for each Actor requires making the following assumptions: